jlinoff/pam/PROPOSAL.md

 The same re-read applies to the **Content-Security-Policy** section and the two qualified comparison-table rows.

+### Status: README pass DONE

+**Corrections to what was already written.** The preference section was drafted when the CSP changed, before the feature existed, and it over-claimed:

+- *"the server learns that someone asked about one of roughly 850,000 possible passwords"* was **wrong**.
+Five hex characters divide the corpus into about a million buckets, so a prefix is shared by roughly **eight hundred** corpus entries — 847M/1,048,576.
+The 850,000 figure had no basis.
+- *"one request per password"* is now *one request per **distinct** password*, since the report deduplicates by value.
+- *"typically several hundred"* hashes returned checks out at about 808 on average; sharpened to "around eight hundred".

+**What was missing entirely.** The section described only the corpus lookup and said nothing about the local structural checks, which is half of what the feature does — a reader would have thought ACCEPT meant "not published".
+Now documented, along with the could-not-check outcome, that nothing is sent until Check is pressed, and the per-field button.

+**Added:** a `Breached Passwords` report section with a table of the three labels, **Reason 11**, and two replacement comparison rows.
+The old breach row claimed PAM simply loses; it is now split into breach checking (close, and PAM sends less) and unsolicited alerts (PAM loses, and the row says so).

+**A gap in the tooling, found by nearly falling into it.** `check-images` tracked only the 51 `pam-*.png` captures, but the README embeds 69 images — the rest are icons from `www/icons/`.
+A reference to an icon that does not exist renders as a broken image and nothing would have caught it.
+It now checks every `www/` image reference.
+Verified by removing `shield-check.svg` and watching it fail.

+`shield-check.svg` was added to `www/icons/black/` and derived into `www/icons/blue/` the way `update-blue-icons` does, keeping the black/blue listing invariant that `lint` asserts.

 ### Screenshots — what this feature invalidates

 `make screenshots` must be re-run, and two new captures added to